DemocraciaEnRed/leyesabiertas-deploy/README.md

 * `JWT_SECRET`
 * `HTTPS_REDIRECT`

-Set the rest of the variables with `democracyos` special variable, eg:
+You can set the rest of them, e.g.:
 * `ORGANIZATION_NAME`
 * `LOCALE`
 * `STAFF`
 Etc.

+**DemocracyOS Services Docker Images**
+This role installs the next services created/implemented by DemocracyOS as Docker Images:

+* **DemocracyOS application**: a list of versions can be found [here](https://hub.docker.com/r/democracyos/democracyos/tags/).
+* **DemocracyOS Core API Service**: a list of versions can be found [here](https://hub.docker.com/r/democracyos/core/tags/).
+* **DemocracyOS Keycloak Service**: a list of versions can be found [here](https://hub.docker.com/r/democracyos/keycloak/tags/).
+* **DemocracyOS Notifier Service**: a list of versions can be found [here](https://hub.docker.com/r/democracyos/notifier/tags/).

+These services have no default version set as they can be updated with this role at any given time.

-Available variables and its default values:
+Available Ansible variables and its default values:

 | Variable                           | Default Value                                     | Usage                                    |
 |------------------------------------|---------------------------------------------------|------------------------------------------|